A Journey of Hard and Important Lessons

 I grew up a devout Catholic family.
 Being the middle child of eight children, I spent most of my time outside with my sister, who was a year younger.
 We shared rooms, or more accurately a hole in the corner of the basement of our small house.
 I remember wandering the neighborhood a lot and climbing trees, mostly to get away from the overly crowded house.
 When we moved to a larger home by a lake, that curiosity fostered from a youth spent exploring didn’t change, and it helped fuel the journey I would undertake as an adult.

-To be clear, this story is not about my family or the poverty we faced and how my father worked his way out of into middle class.
+To be clear, this story is not about my family or the poverty we faced and how my father worked his way out of poverty.
 No, this story is about my faith and the transformation from the Republican views socialized into me at a young age into my adulthood views as an intersectional anti-racist feminist.
 Note also that the socializing of Republican views wasn’t always done by my family, but also by family friends and various Christian institutions/Churches.

 I had to go to Catholic Mass every Sunday.
 Each Mass tended to focus on different readings, and it took me until third grade before I realized that if you went daily, you’d go through the entire Bible in the liturgical readings.
 Talk about intense.
 Most Sundays the priests didn’t really get into politics that I remember.
 However, they talked a lot about love and how the fruits of faith manifest in the works that we do.
 Love one’s neighbor.
 Show kindness and give to others who have less.
 Welcome the stranger and the homeless and the immigrants.
 Do acts of charity and kindness to others.